khakhalin/notes/keywords/design_pattern.md

 # Abstract Factory

 Same as **Factory**, but this type Factory is for sure abstracted (in the sense that you create a factory object that follows a factory interface, but that can actually be an object of one of several alternative concrete classes, depending on the context).
-And then instead of creating  just one object, ths factory can create many different objects, of different classes, united by some common property.
+And then instead of creating  just one object, this factory can create many different objects, of different classes, united by some common property.
 Or  a collection, or a hierarchy.
 Say, not just an npc, but a matching house, and a matching outfit, and what not.
 The interactions between these objects (interfaces) are all standardized (by abstract classes), but the innards may be quite different.

 Footnotes:
 * https://javacurious.wordpress.com/2013/03/15/factory-method-vs-abstract-factory-again/